Madonna Says She Has Had COVID-19 - UrduPoint

 Madonna Says She Has Had COVID-19

-Madonna said Thursday she has had the coronavirus and that it was why she had to cancel a concert in Paris in February, though she is not currently sick
+Madonna said Thursday she has recovered from the coronavirus which forced her to pull out of a string of concerts in Paris in February and March

-Paris, (APP - UrduPoint / Pakistan Point News - 7th May, 2020 ) :Madonna said Thursday she has had the coronavirus and that it was why she had to cancel a concert in Paris in February, though she is not currently sick.
+Paris, (APP - UrduPoint / Pakistan Point News - 7th May, 2020 ) :Madonna said Thursday she has recovered from the coronavirus which forced her to pull out of a string of concerts in Paris in February and March.

-The "Queen of Pop" said she had tested positive for antibodies which may mean she had has COVID-19.
+The "Queen of Pop" said she had tested positive for antibodies which may mean she had COVID-19 -- though at the time she said she didn't realise she had it.

 "I am not currently sick," she told her 15 million followers on Instagram.